 The next specification (Panel B) estimates the impact of the ATM treatment separately by account type.
 Here I interact the "free ATM" dummy with dummy variables for men's and women's individual accounts (hence the free ATM main effect reports the impact of ATM cards for joint accounts).
-Although this specification is somewhat underpowered, point estimates for joint and men's accounts are positive, with estimated impacts for male accounts (insignificantly) larger in the short run and impacts for joint accounts (insignificantly) larger in the long run.
+Point estimates for joint and men's accounts are positive, with estimated impacts for male accounts (insignificantly) larger in the short run and impacts for joint accounts (insignificantly) larger in the long run.
 In contrast, estimated impacts on accounts owned by women are negative and close to zero.
 To maximize power, Panel C asks whether the treatment effect for women's accounts differs from the pooled effect for joint and men's accounts.
-I am able to reject the null of no difference at the 5 percent level for the number of transactions and the 5 or 10 percent level for the standardized index.
-Furthermore, the estimated impacts on joint/men's account use are always statistically significant and meaningful in magnitude.
+I reject the null of no difference at the 5 percent level for the number of transactions and the 5-10 percent level for the standardized indices.
+Furthermore, the estimated impacts on joint/men's account use are always statistically significant.
 For example, ATM cards nearly doubled the number of deposits in both the short and the long run.
-Appendix Table A4 shows that the impact of the ATM cards on open accounts is remarkably similar to the impact of the 20 percent interest rate on all potential accounts.16
+Appendix Table A4 shows that the impact of the ATM cards on open accounts is remarkably similar to the impact of the 20 percent interest rate on all potential accounts.

 Although the ATM cards had meaningful effects on bank account use, Appendix Table A5 finds more muted evidence that the ATM treatments impacted broader financial and economic outcomes at endline.
-Although I do not find any significant impacts on overall assets, debt, or income (which is not entirely surprising, given that these measures are very noisy), I do find some evidence that increased use of formal savings devices reduced demand for informal savings devices (namely ROSCAs).
+Although I do not find any significant impacts on overall assets, debt, or income (which is unsurprising, given that these measures are very noisy), I find some evidence that the ATM treatment reduced demand for informal savings devices (namely ROSCAs).